Ryan Tedder

-Ryan Tedder (born June 26, 1979) is an American singer, songwriter, and record producer.
-He is best known as the frontman and pianist for the rock band OneRepublic, as well as his work as a songwriter and producer for various artists since the mid-2000s, including U2, Beyoncé, Leona Lewis, Miley Cyrus, Ed Sheeran, Jonas Brothers, Jennifer Lopez, Camila Cabello, Lady Gaga, Maroon 5, MØ, One Direction, Sugababes, Taylor Swift, Katy Perry, Ariana Grande, Logic, Paul McCartney, Blackpink, Twice, Bastille, and Anitta.
+Ryan Benjamin Tedder (born June 26, 1979) is an American singer, songwriter, and record producer.
+He is the co-founder and frontman of the pop rock band OneRepublic, and has a concurrent career in production and songwriting for other musical acts.

-Tedder's production and songwriting work has proven commercially successful.
-"Apologize", performed by OneRepublic, "Bleeding Love", performed by Leona Lewis, and "Halo", performed by Beyoncé, all made the list of best-selling singles of all time.
+Tedder's production and songwriting work has been proved commercially successful.
+"Apologize", performed by his band OneRepublic, "Bleeding Love", performed by Leona Lewis, and "Halo", performed by Beyoncé, were each produced by Tedder and remain among the best-selling singles of all time.
 In early 2014, Billboard named him "The Undercover King of Pop" and featured him on the magazine's cover.
-He is one of the producers on the reality show Songland.
-He is a three-time recipient of the Grammy Award for Album of the Year, due to his production credits on Adele's 21 and 25, and Taylor Swift's 1989.
+He is a three-time recipient of the Grammy Award for Album of the Year for his credits on Adele's 21 and 25, and Taylor Swift's 1989.
+The Recording Industry Association of America (RIAA) reported Tedder's productions to have sold 450 million cumulative units worldwide.

+He served as a co-producer for the 2018 reality competition series Songland.

 Early life and education

-Tedder was born to father Gary Tedder & mother Marlene Watrous.
-He was raised by an extended family of missionaries and pastors in a Christian church.
-Tedder began learning to play the piano at the age of three via the Suzuki method.
-He practiced piano in exchange for candy corn from his musician father and schoolteacher mother.
-Tedder started singing at the age of seven.
-He was a self-taught vocalist who secretly began imitating his favorite artists, such as The Beatles, U2, Peter Gabriel, Stevie Wonder, and Sting at the age of twelve.
-He has commented, "I sang for two hours a day every day of my life until I was eighteen."
+Ryan Benjamin Tedder was born to musician Gary Tedder and Marlene Watrous, a schoolteacher.
+He grew up in an extended family of missionaries and pastors in a Christian church in Tulsa, Oklahoma.
+He began learning to play the piano at the age of three via the Suzuki method.
+He practiced piano in exchange for candy corn from his father.
+His father would put the candy out of reach at first and then on a grand piano for him to eat.
+His mother knew nothing about secular music.

+Ryan Tedder started singing at the age of seven.
+He was a self-taught vocalist who at twelve secretly began imitating his favorite artists including The Beatles, U2, Peter Gabriel, Stevie Wonder, and Sting.
+Tedder commented, "I sang for two hours a day every day of my life until I was eighteen."
 He continued to perform musically during his adolescence through church, school, and personally formed groups.

-He attended schools in Jenks, Oklahoma, a suburb of Tulsa, and Deer Creek, Oklahoma, outside of Oklahoma City, until his junior year, then transferred to Colorado Springs Christian School in Colorado Springs, Colorado his senior year, from which he graduated.
-There he met and became friends with future OneRepublic bandmate Zach Filkins on their soccer team at the Colorado Springs Christian School.
+He attended schools in Jenks, Oklahoma, a suburb of Tulsa, and Deer Creek, Oklahoma north of Oklahoma City.
+Then he transferred to Colorado Springs Christian School in Colorado Springs for his senior year and graduated from there.
+There he met and became friends with future OneRepublic bandmate Zach Filkins on their soccer team at Colorado Springs Christian School.
 He attended Oral Roberts University in Tulsa and graduated in 2001 with a Bachelor of Arts degree in public relations and advertising.